GSA/FedRAMP-OllaLab-Lean/CODE_OF_CONDUCT.md

 As a project focused on AI security, we have additional ethical and legal responsibilities:

-1. **Responsible Disclosure**: If you discover vulnerabilities through the use of OllaDeck tools, practice responsible disclosure.
+1. **Responsible Disclosure**: If you discover vulnerabilities through the use of OllaLab tools, practice responsible disclosure.
 Do not publicly disclose vulnerabilities without first notifying the affected parties and allowing reasonable time for mitigation.

-2. **Legal Compliance**: Ensure that your use of OllaDeck tools complies with all applicable local, national, and international laws and regulations.
+2. **Legal Compliance**: Ensure that your use of OllaLab tools complies with all applicable local, national, and international laws and regulations.
 This includes, but is not limited to, data protection laws, computer misuse acts, and intellectual property rights.

 3. **Ethical Red Teaming**: When conducting red team activities:
    - Obtain explicit permission before testing any system or AI model you do not own or have the right to test.